Welcome to MB Lawyers, Hertfordshire

 You have rights to complain about your bill and in certain claims and you may be able to object to your bill by applying to a court for an assessment of the bill under Part 111 of the Solicitors Act 1974.

-Please read this carefully.
-If there is anything you are unclear about please contact MB Lawyers.
-Please provide the information MB Lawyers have requested as soon as possible.
-You should keep all the documents and letters MB Lawyers send you safe for future reference.
+Please read this document carefully.
+If there is anything you are unclear about, please contact me.
+Please provide the information I have requested as soon as possible.
+You should keep all the documents and letters I send you safe for future reference.

-Giving MB Lawyers instructions or further instructions will constitute your acceptance of the terms set out in the Terms of Business/or any letter of engagement.
+Giving me instructions or further instructions will constitute your acceptance of the terms set out in this Terms of Business and/or any letter of engagement.

 PRICING POLICY